alchemyplatform/aa-sdk/site/guides/sponsoring-gas/gas-sponsorship-eligibility.md

 If you do send the user operation that is not eligible for the gas sponsorship under your Gas Manager policy, [`sendUserOperation`](/packages/aa-core/provider/sendUserOperation.md) or [`sendTransaction`](/packages/aa-core/provider/sendTransaction.md) will fail due to the error thrown during the [`PaymasterMiddleware`](/packages/aa-core/provider/withPaymasterMiddleware.md) failure.
 You can follow the guide below to check for gas sponsorship eligibility in advance.

-## 1. How to Check for Gas Sponsorship Eligibility for a User Operation
+## 1. How to Check if a User Operation is Eligible for Gas Sponsorship

 First, you can follow the same instructions from the previous guide on [How to Sponsor Gas for a User Operation](./sponsoring-gas.md) to set up your `SmartAccountProvider` and link your gas policy.